khosbakhti/tflite_project/README.md

 - **AI Model**: Replace the model in `Core/` with your custom TFLite model.
 - **Peripheral Configuration**: Modify the `.ioc` file and regenerate the code to configure additional peripherals.
 - **Memory Configuration**: Adjust memory layout in `STM32L496ZGTX_FLASH.ld` or `STM32L496ZGTX_RAM.ld` if required.

+## Acknowledgement
+- Institute of Information and Communications Technology Planning and Evaluation Grant through the Ministry of Science and ICT of Korea, Development of Core Technology for Autonomous Energy-driven Computing System SW in Power-Instable Environment, under Grant 2021-0-00360

 ## References
 - [STM32CubeIDE Documentation](https://www.st.com/en/development-tools/stm32cubeide.html)